AndyObtiva/glimmer/README.markdown

 ### Custom Shells

-Custom shells are a kind of custom widgets that wraps around Glimmer shells only as the body root.
-They can be self-contained application shells that may be opened and hidden/closed independently of the main app.
+Custom shells are a kind of custom widgets that have shells only as the body root.
+They can be self-contained applications that may be opened and hidden/closed independently of the main app.

 They may also be chained in a wizard fashion.